-Investment properties held by the Company are not measured at fair value but rather their fair value is disclosed.
+Investment properties held by the Company are not measured at fair value but for which the fair value is disclosed.
 The fair value measurements of the investment properties are categorized within Level 3.
-The fair value of investment properties as of 31 December 2022 and 2021 is \$369,714 and \$314,917, respectively.
-The aforesaid fair value was appraised by an independent external appraiser.
-The evaluation method used was the comparative method to evaluate the land price, and the cost method to estimate the construction price.
+The fair value of the Company's investment property both amounted to NT\$369,714 as of 31 December 2023 and 2022.
+The fair value of investment property as of 31 December 2023 was determined by the Company's management using the comparative method and with reference to transaction prices in nearby locations.
+The fair value as of 31 December 2022 was evaluated by an independent external appraisal expert, using the cost method to evaluate the price of land, and the comparative method to evaluate the price of buildings.